 3. Sölden, Austria

-When skiing in Sölden you have access to 2 glacier ski areas, Rettenbach & Tiefenbach.
-Snow is guaranteed in this high altitude ski area where all of the slopes are between 1350m and 3340m.
-Sölden is Austria’s only ski area that has 3 skiable peaks that are reach heights of over 3000m: Gaislachkogl (3058m), Tiefenbachkogl (3250m) and Schwarze Schneide (3340m).
+Sölden offers not one but two glacier ski areas, Rettenbach & Tiefenbach!
+Lack of snow is rarely the case in Solden, with the first world cup races of the season hosted as early as October!
+Snow is guaranteed in this high altitude and extensive ski area where all of the slopes are between 1350m and 3340m and is Austria’s only ski area that has 3 skiable peaks that are reach heights of over 3000m: Gaislachkogl (3058m), Tiefenbachkogl (3250m) and Schwarze Schneide (3340m).

 View ski holidays in Sölden